Killing of Linda Agostini: Discovery and initial investigation

 Agostini disappeared from friends and family in late August 1934, around a week before the unidentified Pyjama Girl was found in Splitter's Creek, near Albury, on the New South Wales side of the border with Victoria.

-The victim's body was discovered by a local man named Tom Griffith.
-Griffith had been leading a prize bull along the side of Howlong Road near Albury when he saw the body in a culvert running under the road and noticed a strong smell of kerosene.
-Slightly concealed by a hessian grain sack and badly burnt, the body would not have been visible to anybody driving by.
+The victim's body was discovered by a local man named Thomas Griffiths.
+Griffiths had been leading a prize bull along the side of Howlong Road near Albury when he saw the body in a culvert running under the road and noticed a strong smell of kerosene.
+Slightly concealed by a hessian grain sack and badly burned, the body would not have been visible to anybody driving by.
+The culvert was visible by at least five houses.

 The victim's head was wrapped in a towel.
 She had been badly beaten and an x-ray revealed a bullet in her neck.
 In a detail that came to define the case, she was wearing yellow silk pyjamas with a Chinese dragon motif – in Depression-era Australia, such clothing was luxurious, youthful and bohemian.

 It soon became apparent that the body was of a petite woman in her twenties, but her identity could not be established.
 After the initial investigation failed to identify her, the body was taken to Sydney where it was put on public exhibition.
-She was preserved in a bath of formalin for this purpose at the Sydney University Medical School, until 1942, when her body was transferred to police headquarters where it remained until 1944.
+She was preserved in a zinc-lined bath of formalin for this purpose at the Sydney University Medical School.